neo250376/GPU-CPU-auto-install/README.md

 tmux attach -t GPU (you may need sudo) - this will open tmux with the GPU miner showing. tmux attach -t CPU (you may need sudo) - this will open tmux with the CPU miner showing.

-Press CTRL+B then "d" to exit tmux.
+Press CTRL+B then "d" on it's own to exit tmux.
 Both miners will run in the background and you can disconnect from your VM's ssh connection and they will both continue running.